Whitby: Dissolution, blubber and Cook

 Whitby grew in size and wealth, extending its activities to include shipbuilding using local oak timber.
 In 1790–91 Whitby built 11,754 tons of shipping, making it the third largest shipbuilder in England, after London and Newcastle.
 Taxes on imports entering the port raised money to improve and extend the town's twin piers, improving the harbour and permitting further increases in trade.
 In 1753 the first whaling ship set sail to Greenland and by 1795 Whitby had become a major whaling port.
 The most successful year was 1814 when eight ships caught 172 whales, and the whaler, the Resolutions catch produced 230 tons of oil.
 The carcases yielded 42 tons of whale bone used for 'stays' which were used in the corsetry trade until changes in fashion made them redundant.
 Blubber was boiled to produce oil for use in lamps in four oil houses on the harbourside.
 Oil was used for street lighting until the spread of gas lighting reduced demand and the Whitby Whale Oil and Gas Company changed into the Whitby Coal and Gas Company.
 As the market for whale products fell, catches became too small to be economic and by 1831 only one whaling ship, the Phoenix, remained.

 Whitby benefited from trade between the Newcastle coalfield and London, both by shipbuilding and supplying transport.
 In his youth the explorer James Cook learned his trade on colliers, shipping coal from the port.
-HMS Endeavour, the ship commanded by Cook on his voyage to Australia and New Zealand, was built in Whitby in 1764 by Tomas Fishburn as a coal carrier named Earl of Pembroke.
+HMS Endeavour, the ship commanded by Cook on his voyage to Australia and New Zealand, was built in Whitby in 1764 by Thomas Fishburn as a coal carrier named Earl of Pembroke.
 She was bought by the Royal Navy 1768, refitted and renamed.

+Whitby developed as a spa town in Georgian times when three chalybeate springs were in demand for their medicinal and tonic qualities.
+Visitors were attracted to the town leading to the building of "lodging-houses" and hotels, particularly on the West Cliff.